Trail mix: Other names

-In New Zealand, trail mix is known as scroggin.
-In Australia, the term "scroggin" is used almost exclusively, although in more recent years, "trail mix" has been imported into the jargon from the US.
-Some claim that the name stands for sultanas, carob, raisins, orange peel, grains, glucose, and nuts or alternatively sultanas, chocolate, raisins and other goodies including nuts; but this may be a backronym.
+In New Zealand and Australia, trail mix is known as scroggin.

-The term gorp is often used by campers and hikers in North America.
-Some claim it is an acronym for "good ol' raisins and peanuts."
+Gorp is often used by campers and hikers in North America.
+Some claim it is an acronym for "good ol' raisins and peanuts".
 The Oxford English Dictionary cites a 1913 reference to the verb gorp, meaning "to eat greedily".

-In Germany, Poland, Hungary, the Netherlands, Scandinavia, and several other European countries, trail mix is called student fodder, student oats or student mix in the local languages.
+In Germany, Poland, Hungary, the Netherlands, Scandinavia, and several other European countries, trail mix is called student fodder, student oats or student mix.
 It usually does not include chocolate.